TheSharkhead2/Generative_Quantum_Model/README.md

-# Linear Algebra Generative Model
+# Generative Model Using Quantum Logic

 This project is essentially my final project for my high school linear algebra class.
 Contruct a model similar to the model described [here](https://iopscience.iop.org/article/10.1088/2632-2153/ab8731/pdf) and [here](https://arxiv.org/pdf/2004.05631.pdf).
 As I understand this model, we can use the idea of a density operator from quantum logic in order to recover information about a probability density function from samples of that PDF.
 This allows us to "train" our model on something like English language and construct a model that can produce English language back for us, or at least that is the idea.